Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-image-search-engine.md

 <br>
 The *preprocess_image* function does the following:

-* Receives the filepath of an image
+* Receives the file path of an image
 * Loads the image in
 * Turns the image into an array
 * Adds in the "batch" dimension for the array that Keras is expecting